-He has published in Management Communication Quarterly, The Howard Journal of Communications, Communication Research Reports, The International and Intercultural Communication Annual, Western Journal of Communication and Communication Theory.
-His most recent publications include an article on foreign language myths in the workplace and a piece examining relationship development processes in organizations.
+Teboul is an expert in organizational communication.
+His principal research and teaching interests include socialization to work, relationship development in organizations and communication in the multicultural workplace.
+He has published in Management Communication Quarterly, Personal Relationships, The Howard Journal of Communications, Communication Research Reports, The International and Intercultural Communication Annual, Western Journal of Communication and Communication Theory.
+His most recent publications include an article on foreign language myths in organizations and a piece explaining relationship development processes at work.

-Established in 2007, the College of Communication is the fourth-largest provider of Bachelor's degrees in communication in Illinois and second in the Chicago area.
-It is the second-largest provider of Master's degrees in communication in the state.
-The college offers eight undergraduate majors and seven Master's programs.
+Established in 2007, the College of Communication is the fourth-largest provider of bachelor's degrees in communication in Illinois and second in the Chicago area.
+It is the second-largest provider of master's degrees in communication in the state.
+The college offers eight undergraduate majors and seven master's degree programs.